nazibul7/socket-programming-in-C/req-res-parser/docs/sigpipe_connection_reset_analysis.md

 > **SIGPIPE** is triggered when you write to a socket that the peer (client) has already closed.
 > If unhandled, it crashes the server.
 You must ignore it and check `send()` return values to avoid terminating the process.

+## See more
+- Connection reset by peer: See [troubleshooting/connection-reset-by-peer-kernel-app-level.md](troubleshooting/connection-reset-by-peer-kernel-app-level.md)